ONLINE THERAPY FOR ANXIETY AND TRAUMA IN TEXAS

 My approach involves asking thought-provoking questions that may challenge you to reflect on areas that you haven't explored before.
 By being transparent about my thought process, you can gain a clearer reflection of yourself.

-In our sessions, we will create a safe space for you to explore uncomfortable or ambiguous emotions and experiences.
+In our sessions, there's a safe space for you to explore uncomfortable or ambiguous emotions and experiences.
 We'll work together to develop coping strategies and exercises that can help relieve symptoms and promote healing.
 At times, we may focus on finding solutions to the challenges you face, while other times, we'll prioritize introspection and self-reflection.

 3 steps to starting therapy.